samicemalone/tv/README.txt

          to tv.conf and edited to match your specifications.
 This file contains comments describing each variable.
 You can specify the path to the config file with the --config command.
+      trakt.auth
+         When using trakt integration, your access token will be stored here. traktdb.csv
+         When using trakt integration, this file is used to store a list of show names with their trakt reference.

    Default Directories
       Windows C:\ProgramData\$USER\tv\